How to Learn Quality Assurance

 - Track test results

 - Document test cases

-Before a project starts, QA engineers may collect information about the goals of a project, and write policies to prepare for code testing.
-They’ll also be responsible for setting up processes to ensure all code is reviewed and checked by a QA engineer before it advances to the next stage in the software development process.
+Before a project starts, QA engineers collect information about the goals of a project and write policies to prepare for code testing.
+They also set up processes to ensure the code has been reviewed and checked.
+This is done before it advances to the next stage in software development.

 Quality Assurance Engineer Job Outlook

 The Bureau of Labor Statistics does not track the job outlook of QA engineers.
-That said, the Bureau reports that employment of software engineers is projected to grow 21 percent by 2028, which is “much faster than average.”
-This growth indicates that skilled QA engineers may increase in demand, as QA engineers will be needed to review the code written by other software developers.
+That said, the Bureau reports that the employment of software engineers is projected to grow 21 percent by 2028, which is “much faster than average.”
+This growth indicates that skilled QA engineers may increase in demand as they review code written by other software developers.

 Companies that Hire Bootcamp Grads

 How Much Do Quality Assurance Engineers Earn?